Akeem Dent

-Akeem Dent (born September 24, 1987) is an American professional football coach and former player who is the Outside Linebackers coach for Elon of the Coastal Athletic Association (CAA).
-He played professionally as a linebacker in the NFL.
+Akeem Dent (born September 24, 1987) is an American professional football coach and former player who is the outside linebackers coach for Elon of the Coastal Athletic Association (CAA).
+He played as a linebacker in the National Football League (NFL).
 He was selected by the Atlanta Falcons in the third round of the 2011 NFL draft.
 He played college football for the Georgia Bulldogs.
 He also played for the Houston Texans.